sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 ### Add Custom Dashboards

 The monitoring deployment includes a set of dashboards, but you can also add your own.
 Many dashboards are available at [Grafana's site of community dashboards](https://grafana.com/grafana/dashboards).
 Download the `.json` file for a dashboard and save it using a filename that is a [valid kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names).
-There are two methods to add dashboards:
+There are three methods to add dashboards:

 - manually import each dashboard into Grafana
 - add dashboards using a script
+- automatically deploy dashboards stored in the `$USER_DIR/monitoring/dashboards` directory

 #### Manually Import Dashboards